+44 (0) 28 9032 1863

 What’s the best case you’ve ever worked on?

-During the last number of years I have advised a local voluntary grammar school in respect of its change of status from that of voluntary grammar school to that of controlled grammar school.
+I have advised a local voluntary grammar school in respect of its change of status from that of voluntary grammar school to that of controlled grammar school.
 It was the first time in the history of schooling in Northern Ireland that this has happened.
 Governance advice was provided together with advice in respect of all contractual documentation required to complete the transfer.
 Shortly after this I then advised the Interim Board of Directors/Governors of a proposed new co-educational non-denominational voluntary grammar school in Northern Ireland following a ministerial decision to close an all boys voluntary grammar school and an all girls controlled grammar school.
 I advised the new school in respect of joining the NILGOSC pension scheme.

 Another matter that I am extremely proud of is my successful application to the High Court for cy pres / administrative schemes in respect of over 760 charitable funds of Belfast Health and Social Care Trust which had been created in piecemeal basis over the years and required modernising.
 The value of the funds was in excess of £42 million and after a long process of review and application to court this money is now available to be used for the benefit of the public and in accordance with the spirit of the original intention of each of the funds.